 Montenegro Hostel Team

-They're a little left to witness the town’s history.
-Until a few decades ago its most lovely feature was a multitude of surviving old houses with high shingled roofs but today you will find only a few of these, most in a ruined state, while the rest of the town has been taken by tall new houses of strange post-modern shapes and colors.
-The most important monument is the town is the Ganića kula, a tall tower built in 1802 by local landowners to serve as an easily defendable home.
-When the reconstruction works end, it will house the eagerly expected local museum.
-There are two old mosques in Rožaje: the older one, Kurtagića džamija, dates from 1697 but following its incompetent bear's little signs of antiquity; on the other hand, Kučka džamija though much younger (1830) retains the features of traditional architecture.
+There is little left to witness the town’s history.
+Until a few decades ago its most lovely feature was a multitude of surviving old houses with high shingled roofs but today you will find only a few of these, most in a ruined state, while the rest of the town has been taken by tall new houses of post-modern shapes and colors.
+The most important monument in the town is the Ganića kula, a tall tower built in 1802 by local landowners to serve as an easily defendable home.
+After the reconstruction works ended, it became the house the eagerly expected local museum.
+There are two old mosques in Rožaje.
+The older one, Kurtagića džamija (Kuragic's Mosque), dates from 1697 but follows its strain's little signs of antiquity.
+On the other hand, Kučka džamija (Kucka's Mosque) though much younger (1830) retains the features of traditional architecture.

-Of much more interest than the town itself is its environs-Rožaje is surrounded with a magnificent range of mountains such as Cmiljevica (1,963m), Hajla (2,403m) and Žljeb (2,155m) to the south and Turjak (1,573m) to the north.
+Of much more interest than the town itself is its environs.
+Rožaje is surrounded by a magnificent range of mountains such as Cmiljevica (1,963m), Hajla (2,403m), and Žljeb (2,155m) to the south and Turjak (1,573m) to the north.
 The lower regions are hidden in thick forests while above them rise stony peaks attractive for hiking or even free climbing.
-The area us well known for its abundance is mushrooms blueberries and many rare and endemic flowers.
-Following a trail along river Ibar in the southwest will lead you to its beautiful springs (vrelo Ibra), where six pretty streams join to form the river that will continue for another 272km until its confluence in West Morava.
+The area is well known for its abundance is mushrooms blueberries and many rare and endemic flowers.
+Following a trail along river Ibar in the southwest will lead you to its beautiful springs of Ibar (vrelo Ibra), where six pretty streams join to form the river that will continue for another 272km until its confluence in West Morava.
 Located just 4km from Rožaje on the highway towards Berane is the ski-center Turjak with a hotel of the same name and two lifts.

 Montenegro Hostel Team